guillermorodriguez/DDoS2/readme.txt

 # Requirements
 Python:     3.9.12
 mininet:    2.3.0
+pyvis=0.1.9

+Installation Instructions
+pip install pyvis

 # Operating System
 Ubuntu      16.04.6 LTS

 # Output
-The program outputs the sequence of identified routers and connected nodes to the out folder under the file name of routes.txt.
+The program outputs the network graphs for a denial of service attack node structure as well as a graph showing the basic network configuration.

 # Contributors
 Guillermo Rodriguez     - Section: D01 - R00821937